CloudFormation

 Drift Detection

-you can find a list with all the supported resources here.
+You can find a complete list of supported here.

-Also in order for Drift Detection to function properly you might need to have proper permissions in place you can find further information here
+For Drift Detection to function properly you might need to have certain permissions in place.
+You can find further information here

 Providing custom CloudFormation CLI Arguments